sa-webb/redis-nodejs-crash-course/README.md

-# Redis / Node.js Crrash Course
+# Redis / Node.js Crash Course

 This is the source code repository for the Node.js Redis Crash Course.
 It's designed to be used with the workbooks and videos that make up the course.